Ben King Award

 Winston R. “Win” Tate Award

-The Winston R. “Win” Tate Award of $2,500 recognizes graduate or undergraduate students in business, with preference given to those studying economics, accounting or finance.
+The Winston R. “Win” Tate Award of $2,500 recognizes a graduate or undergraduate student in business, with preference given to those studying economics, accounting or finance.
 A cumulative GPA of 2.75 (on a 4.0 scale) or higher is required.
-Win Tate Kansas ’18, made his fortune in banking and provided generous bequests to the Foundation and to Kansas Alpha at his death.